xrdocs/application-hosting/_tutorials/2018-05-25-logging-on-ios-xr-guest-os-with-rsyslog-and-elastic-stack.md

 }
 ```

-Template is defined, next step to apply it:
+The template is defined, next step to apply it:

 ```
 *.* @<remote_ip>:10514;JsonFormat
 ```

-With such configuration, the router will send messages to 2 destinations, one in plain text format to port 514 and another in JSON format to port 10514.
+With such configuration, the router will send messages to 2 destinations, one in the plain text format to port 514 and another in JSON format to port 10514.

 Out of box Logstash supports UDP, TCP available via "[TCP input plugin](https://www.elastic.co/guide/en/logstash/current/plugins-inputs-tcp.html)".
-To not to ample our guide, we will stick to UDP for now.
+Not to ample our guide, we will stick to UDP for now.
 {: .notice--info}